-When a hiring manager asks you this, there may be a few things running through your brain.
+When a hiring manager asks you this interview question, there may be a few things running through your brain.
 “Moving (way) up the ranks,” “running this place,” “working for myself,” or “in your job,” for example.

 None of which are necessarily things you should say out loud in an interview.

 So, how do you answer the question?
 Watch this quick video, where Muse CEO Kathryn Minshew shares a formula developed by our career expert Lily Zhang.
 It’ll help you share your goals and ambitions the right way—and not give your interviewer anything to worry about.